 Q: When did the group start?

 A: The planning started in late 2006 and the group had initial auditions and started rehearsals in January 2007 under the name “The Looney Tunes.”
 In September 2009 the group name was officially changed to “Second Shift.”

 A: We are not affiliated with any group or university.
 This is an independent a cappella group.

 Q: How is Second Shift funded?

 A: We have minimal member dues, but get most of our funding from paying gigs and fundraisers.
 We’re also seeking out arts grants and non-profit funding for the next year.
 Of course, if you feel moved to make a donation, we would greatly appreciate your support!
-Just let us know through the Contact Us page.
+Just let us know.

 Q: How often do you perform?

 A: As often as we can.
 We’ve performed in several different settings, including local collegiate a cappella concerts and community events.
 We perform regularly with other groups and typically host a major concert once a year.